ilci66/react-hotel-project-post/README.md

 * Explan the state changes with onchange and submit functionality. a we don't have a database or a mean to handle mails yet, we will only console log it.
 * We are just using the info sent in the alert text, if you have a database or some kind of backend functionality implement something.

+## Rooms
+* as we don't have a database that we can pull the room information from, we will just use the six rooms we defined.
+* we will render the filtered room.
+* use the uselayouteffect to get the state.
+* the filtering will happen in the filtering function in the form we created.

 # Next
 * Now handle the rooms